Table of Contents

 The company sells biodiesel and refined glycerin to transport companies, resellers, distributors, and refiners through its sales force and independent sales agents, as well as to brokers who resell the product to end-users.

 It also produces ethanol; and wet distiller’s grains, distiller’s corn oil, and condensed distillers solubles to dairies and feedlots as animal feed.
 In addition, it produces dairy biogas; and high-grade sanitizer alcohol and various feed products.

 The company was formerly known as AE Biofuels, Inc. and changed its name to Aemetis, Inc. in November 2011.
 Aemetis, Inc. was founded in 2005 and is headquartered in Cupertino, California.

-Pacific Ethanol, Inc. produces and markets low-carbon renewable fuels and alcohol products in the United States.
+Alto Ingredients produces and markets low-carbon renewable fuels and alcohol products in the United States.
 The company operates in two segments, Production and Marketing.

 It produces and markets ethanol; and co-products, such as wet and dry distillers grains, wet and dry corn gluten feed, condensed distillers solubles, corn gluten meal, corn germ, corn oil, dried yeast, and CO2, as well as markets ethanol produced by third parties.

 The company also offers ethanol transportation, storage, and delivery services through third-party service providers.